2604manishyadav/Bankapp/README.md

 # STEPS TO Deploy

-Create 1 Master machine on AWS (t2.medium)    and 29 GB of storage using Terraform
+Create a ec2 machine on AWS (t2.medium) and 29 GB of storage using Terraform

 ### Installation of Terraform